Zagoriy Foundation: Activities during the Russian invasion to Ukraine

 During the war, the Foundation conducted a grant competition to support non-profit organization and a study on the needs of such organization.
 In addition, a second Charity Match training course was held, supplemented with wartime work-oriented materials.

 Recognition

 Zagoriy Foundation won the National Competition «Charity Ukraine-2021» in the Charity Action of the Year nomination with the Giving Race project implemented jointly with Kind Challenge.

-In April 2022, Zagoriy Foundation received validation from CAF America, one of the largest American grant-making organizations, which confirms the transparency and accountability of charitable organizations.
+In April 2022, Zagoriy Foundation received validation from CAF America.